leplusorg/openid-connect-provider-debugger/README.md

 Multi-platform Docker image to test and troubleshoot OpenID Connect (OIDC) Providers (OP).
 This containers provides a minimalist Relying Party (RP) with verbose logs enabled including all HTTP requests and responses.
-Used in conjuction with the network logs of your web browser, it provides a full picture of the OP's behavior to help understand and troubleshoot the OIDC flow.
+Used in conjunction with the network logs of your web browser, it provides a full picture of the OP's behavior to help understand and troubleshoot the OIDC flow.